subash-thiruppathi/approval-flow-nodejs-backend/REACT_FRONTEND_PROMPT.md

   - View all expenses in system
   - System-wide expense analytics
   - Final approve/reject with remarks

+#### Analytics Dashboard (Admin Only)
+- **Summary Metrics**: Display total expenses, total amount, pending expenses, and approved expenses.
+- **Expenses by Category**: Show a pie chart or bar chart of expenses broken down by category.
+- **Expenses by Status**: Display a bar chart showing the number of expenses in each status (Pending, Approved, Rejected).
+- **Approval Times**: Show the average time it takes for an expense to be approved.
+- **Top Spenders**: Display a list of the top 10 users who have spent the most.

 #### Expense Management
 - **Expense Submission Form**: